PriscillaWidjaja/Final-Project-JCDS-09-Priscilla-Widjaja/README.md

 ### Conclusion
 This machine learning helps company to reduce telemarketing costs by eliminating customers who aren't going to subscribe.

-The results can be improve by having more data with target = 1.
+The results can be improve by having more datas of bank clients who susbcribed.

 This project helps get better understanding at prediction machine learning using classification algorithms.